kontan/masync/readme.md

     function run(a: Async<A>, b: Async<B>, ..., z: Async<Z>): void

 Begin a asynchronous task in effect.
+Those tasks of parameters executes sequentially like `series` function.
 You need to use this function at least once in your code.

 ----

 #### fail

-Cause a failure.

     function fail(): Async<void>

+Cause a failure state.
+Failure state spreads to upper level of calling stack.
+If Failure state reaches the top level(`masync.run`), an error is thrown.
+You can't send a Error object with `fail` function.
+You should focus **where the error caused** but **what is the error**.

 Example:

     masync.run(
         masync.log("before"),
         masync.fail(),
-        masync.after("after")
+        masync.log("after")
     );

 It will prints "before" and throws error. "after" will not be printed.

 ----